hitsave/interview-transcripts/2023/Artemio Urbina/interview-with-artemio-urbina.md

 So you have an idea of frequency range.

 01:16:10.520 --> 01:16:16.520
-And the default of MD4E is to graph based on standard or normalized human
+And the default of MD Fourier is to graph based on standard or normalized human

 01:16:16.520 --> 01:16:18.520
 hearing.